 St. Patrick's R.C.
 Primary School is a Catholic School in the trusteeship of the Diocese of Salford.
-It is maintained by Manchester Local Authority and is a Voluntary Aided School.
-The Governing Board is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
+It is maintained by Manchester Local Authority and is a voluntary aided school.
+The governing board is the admissions authority and is responsible for taking all decisions on applications for admissions.
+The co-ordination of admissions arrangements is undertaken by the Local Authority.

-For the school's year commencing September 2020, the Governing Body has determined that the number of children to be admitted in each Nursery Age Group will be 30.
+For the school's year commencing September 2023, the governing board has determined that the number of children to be admitted in each year group from Reception to Year 6 will be 30.